A Lutheran Approach to Ministering Victims and Perpetrators of Child Abuse

 This is not to say a pastor should ignore a victim’s abuse of drugs or other harmful behavior but rather that the theologian must first recognize the hole in the victim’s heart.
 When properly applied, the gospel will assist in moving a victim away from sinful conduct.The victim may then be more amenable as a pastor assists in helping him or her access medical and mental health care, chemical dependency treatment, or other services.

-Pastors must also be cautious in urging a victim to forgive their offenders.
-Forgiveness is a difficult concept for many victims and requiring this act is to place the victim under the law.
+Pastors must also be cautious in urging a survivor to forgive their offenders.
+Forgiveness is a difficult concept for many survivors and requiring this act is to place someone who is already struggling under the law.
 In commenting on the obligation in the Lord’s Prayer to forgive others, Luther noted that man cannot forgive in the way God can and that forgiveness is never a work we must complete in order to be saved but is instead a work of the Spirit.Specifically, Luther said the devil lies to us when he says “You must forgive or you will not be forgiven; you have not forgiven; therefore despair.”
 Luther simply retorted that through faith we will want to forgive but may not forgive fully this side of heaven.

 Applying the law and gospel to perpetrators of abuse: lessons from Luther and Walther